thermoio/docs/security/installing-modsec-for-nginx-on-centos7.md

 # Installing ModSecurity with Nginx on CentOS7

 ## But first...
-You need root access and the most current version of CentOS 7.
+You need sudo access and the most current version of CentOS 7.
+See [Creating sudo users on CentOS](https://github.com/thermoio/docs/blob/master/getting-started/creating-sudo-users-on-centos) for more information.

 ## 1: Update
 See [Updating CentOS](https://www.thermo.io/how-to/security/updating-centos).